-- The AdSS shall have a comprehensive Cultural Competency program that includes Members with Limited English Proficiency (LEP) and diverse cultural and ethnic backgrounds, disabilities, race, color, national origin, age, and regardless of sex, gender, sexual orientation, or gender identity. - The AdSS shall develop a written Cultural Competency Plan (CCP) which includes measurable and sustainable goals. - 3.
-The AdSS' CCP shall describe how care and services will be delivered in a culturally competent manner and shall include all information provided in ACOM Policy 405, Attachment A.
+- The Division shall develop and maintain a comprehensive Cultural Competency program that: - a.
+Is inclusive of those with LEP and diverse cultural and ethnic backgrounds, disabilities, race, color, national origin, age, and regardless of sex, gender, sexual orientation, or gender identity. - b.
+Includes measurable and sustainable goals, - c.
+Is available in a written format,

-- The AdSS shall identify a staff member responsible for implementation and oversight of all requirements for the Cultural Competency program and plan. - 5.
-The AdSS shall require its workforce, as well as the workforce of their subcontractors, to adhere to all Cultural Competency requirements as specified in this policy. - 6.
-The AdSS' CCP shall include: - A description of methods used for evaluating the cultural diversity of its membership to assess needs and priorities to provide culturally competent care to its membership. - An evaluation of the AdSS network, outreach services, and other programs to improve accessibility and quality of care for its membership. - A description of the method(s) used for evaluating health equity and addressing health disparities within the AdSS' service delivery. - A description of the provision and coordination needed for linguistic and disability-related services.
+- d.
+Describes how care and services will be delivered in a culturally competent manner, and shall include all information as specified in ACOM 405 Attachment A, - The Division shall identify a staff member responsible for implementation and oversight of all requirements for the Cultural Competency program and plan. - 3.
+The Division shall require its workforce to adhere to all Cultural Competency requirements as specified in this Policy. - 4.
+The Division's CCP shall also include: - A description of the method(s) used for evaluating the cultural diversity of its membership to assess needs and priorities to provide culturally competent care to its membership, - An evaluation of its network, outreach services, and other programs to improve accessibility and quality of care for its membership, - A description of the method(s) used for evaluating health equity and addressing health disparities within the Division's service delivery,

-- e.
-A description of Education and Training, which shall include: - Methods used to train workforce to ensure that services are provided in a culturally competent manner to members of all cultures. - Customized training to fit workforce needs based on the nature of the contacts the AdSS workforce has with providers and or members. - iii.
-Cultural Competency training for the entirety of the workforce during new employee orientation and annually thereafter. - iv.
-Methods used for providers and other subcontractors with direct member contact, which shall include an education program designed to make providers and subcontractors aware of the importance of providing services in a culturally competent manner and understanding of health literacy.
+- d.
+A description of the provision and coordination needed for linguistic and disability related services; and - e.
+A description of education and training that includes: - Methods used to train its workforce to ensure that services are provided in a culturally competent manner to members of all cultures, - Training customized to fit the needs of the workforce based on the nature of the contacts with providers and members, - iii.
+Cultural Competency training for the entirety of the workforce during new employee orientation and annually thereafter, - iv.
+Methods used to train members of the workforce with direct member contact, - v.
+Education designed to make members of the workforce and AdSSs aware of the importance of providing services in a culturally competent manner and understanding of health literacy,

-- Additional efforts to train or assist providers and subcontractors with how to provide culturally competent services. - f.
-The AdSS shall track participation of its workforce in Cultural Competency trainings.
+- vi.
+The Division shall also make additional efforts to train or assist its workforce and Division AdSSs with how to provide culturally competent services; and - vii.
+The Division shall track workforce participation in Cultural Competency trainings.